 We also collect personal information from our website, such as via cookies, google analytics or online surveys, in order to obtain general feedback about the use made of the services and information we provide.
 This assists us in tailoring our services to best meet the community’s needs.
 Read more in our website collection notice.
 We also enter into data and information sharing arrangements authorised by law and may use these arrangements, and our investigative powers, to verify or supplement information we have collected.
 For example, we obtain personal information from VicRoads, municipal councils and the Victorian Electoral Commission to verify identities and addresses.

 We also undertake checks with Victoria Police, which may contain sensitive information, for employment-related purposes.

 Our collection statements explain that we may obtain personal details from other sources, and also note when we are collecting details under an obligation to report them to another agency.

 Where a serious threat to the life, health, safety or wellbeing of an individual or the public is concerned, we may obtain, use and disclose personal information, including sensitive and health details, without your consent.

-We take care to ensure that the personal information we collect about an individual is complete, up to date, and accurate.
-We conduct data matching activities for the purposes of ascertaining compliance with the Acts we administer, to verify or supplement information provided by a customer and to verify eligibility for certain concessions and exemptions.
+The State Revenue Office takes care to ensure that the personal information it collects about an individual is complete, up to date, and accurate.
+It conducts data matching activities for the purposes of ascertaining compliance with the Acts it administers, to verify or supplement information provided by a customer and to verify eligibility for certain concessions and exemptions.